 You’ll cross the bridge over it if you travel between the train station and downtown Guildford.
 The bridge has a wide pedestrian sidewalk and is where I took the photo above.

 If you love nature, exploring River Wey is a great option.
 The path is mostly composed of tightly packed dirt, so you’ll likely only want to partake in this activity on a dry day.

 4. The Three Pigeons

-The pub has a flat entry, although a little squeezing will need to be done due to two doors that open close together.
+The pub has a flat entry, although a little squeezing will need to be done due to the two doors that open close together.

 Do you have questions about wheelchair accessibility in Guildford?
-Have you already traveled to Guildford as a wheelchair user?
-Leave a comment below; we’d love to hear from you.
+Or have you already traveled to Guildford as a wheelchair user?
+Leave a comment below with your questions and advice.

 P.S.- Looking for other day trip ideas from London?
-Check out our post on 12 Wheelchair Accessible Things to do in Oxford, A Wheelchair User’s Guide to Canterbury, and Wheelchair Accessibility at the White Cliffs of Dover.
+Check out our guide on 12 Wheelchair Accessible Things to do in Oxford, A Wheelchair User’s Guide to Canterbury, and Wheelchair Accessibility at the White Cliffs of Dover.